 Essential Duties & Responsibilities

-- Conduct research on artists; assist with preparation of artist bios, exhibition catalog text.
+- Conduct research on artists; assist with preparation of artist bios and exhibition catalog text.

 - Assist with preparation of documents such as artist loan forms and exhibition binders; also contribute to BRIC’s blog.